 Beyond these core elements, there is no prescribed configuration for a Plasma chain.
-They can take on different consensus protocols, block validation mechanisms or fraud proofs.
+They can take on different consensus protocols, block validation mechanisms, or fraud proofs.
 The design is adaptable to the use case.
-The OMG Network is based on the Plasma MoreVP design, an extension of Minimum Viable Plasma optimised for the settlement of payments and exchanges.
+The OMG Network is based on the Plasma MoreVP design, an extension of Minimum Viable Plasma optimized for the settlement of payments and exchanges.

 A Plasma chain differs from a side chain in the crucial sense that it is ultimately secured by its root chain.
 Namely, if there is any malicious activity on the Plasma chain, users can safely exit and – after a challenge period – withdraw their funds.
 This mechanism relies solely on the root chain, so users can secure their funds even if the Plasma chain becomes unavailable or if its operator acts dishonestly.

 A regular side chain may not have this security property.
 A user has to trust the mechanisms of the side chain, not the main chain – and could be vulnerable in this regard.